balancer/balancer-v3-monorepo/.github/pull_request_template.md

 - [ ] The diff is legible and has no extraneous changes
 - [ ] Complex code has been commented, including external interfaces
 - [ ] Tests are included for all code paths
-- [ ] The base branch is either `master`, or there's a description of how to merge
+- [ ] The base branch is either `main`, or there's a description of how to merge

 ## Issue Resolution